exercism/website-copy/tracks/haskell/exercises/nucleotide-count/mentoring.md

   discard anything else. `insertWith` makes sense when one wishes to gather a result for all inputs, which is the case after conversion to `Nucleotide`.
+- Using a more specialised combinator such as a *map*, `M.fromList` or `M.fromListWith (+)` conveys more information about the intent of the recursion and is thus more declarative.